Genoveva Añonman

-Genoveva Añonman Nze (born 19 April 1989) is an Equatorial Guinean professional footballer who plays as a forward.
+Genoveva Añonman Nze Ataha (born 19 April 1989) is an Equatorial Guinean football manager and former professional player who played as a forward.
+She coaches 15 de Agosto in the Equatoguinean Primera División femenina.
 She is the historical captain and top scorer of the Equatorial Guinea women's national team, for which she played for 16 years.

 Club career

 Añonman, nicknamed Ayo, played in her country and South Africa before signing for Bundesliga team USV Jena in 2009.
 She was the team's top scorer in both seasons she spent in Jena.
 Following the 2011 World Cup she signed for defending champions Turbine Potsdam.
 She became the first foreigner to win the Bundesliga top-scorer award when she scored 22 goals in the 2011–12 season.
 In 2012, she was named African Women Footballer of the Year.

 On 24 February 2015, it was announced that Añonman signed for the Portland Thorns for the 2015 National Women's Soccer League season, joining after the completion of that year's World Cup.
 She was waived by Portland Thorns FC in October 2015.
 In 2016, she played for Suwon FMC WFC in the South Korean WK-League.